Healthdirect Free Australian health advice you can count on.

 What information is on the food label?

-In Australia, the law requires all manufactured foods to carry labels containing safety and nutrition information.
-This information helps you to make decisions about the food you buy and eat so you can follow a healthy diet.
+In Australia, most packaged foods must have labels containing safety and nutrition information.
+This helps you make informed choices about the food you buy and eat so you can follow a healthy diet.

-• percentage labelling (how much of the main ingredients it contains, so you can compare it to other products)
+• the ingredients by decreasing weight (as a percentage of how much of the main ingredients it contains, so you can compare it to other products)

 Understanding nutrition claims

-But just because a product can make a nutrition claim doesn't mean it is healthy.
-For example, a product that is 'low fat' may have more kilojoules than another similar product.
-Check the Nutrition Information Panel to see how the product compares.
+Products with these claims must meet strict criteria set by the government.
+A nutrition claim doesn't mean that a product is healthy.
+For example, a product that is 'low fat' may have more kilojoules (energy) than another similar product.
+Check the nutrition information panel to compare products and make healthier choices.

-The Nutrition Information Panel tells you the size of a standard serving of the product and which nutrients are contained in that serving.
-You can use the label to compare the product with what's in similar packaged foods.
+The nutrition information panel tells you the size of a standard serving of the product, and which nutrients are included in that serving.
+You can use the label to compare similar products.

 Look out for information about:

-• Energy: A kilojoule is a measure of energy.
-To lose weight, you need to eat and drink fewer kilojoules (kJ) than you use.
-You should limit your intake of discretionary or junk foods — for example, those that have more than 600kJ per serve.
+• Energy: A kilojoule (kJ) is a measure of energy.
+To lose weight, you need to eat and drink fewer kilojoules than you use.
+You should limit your intake of high energy ('junk') foods — for example, those that have more than 600kJ per serve.

 • Fat (total): Fat is higher in kilojoules than other nutrients, so you should limit the total amount you eat.